smasky/UQPyL/README.md

 | RBF | Radial Basis Function |Support `cubic`, `guass`, `linear`, `mq`, `tps` kernel functions and their corresponding hyper-parameters|
 | SVM | Support Vector Machine | Use [libsvm](https://www.csie.ntu.edu.tw/~cjlin/libsvm/) as the core library |
 | MARS | Multivariate Adaptive Regression Splines | Use [Earth](http://www.milbo.users.sonic.net/earth/) package as the core library |

+🫡 **We provide the Auto-tuning tool to optimally build surrogate models, so you don't need to worry about hyper-parameters.**

 ---